What is a clamp meter?

 Difference between clamp meter and multimeter

 The fundamental difference between a clamp meter and a multimeter is the possibility of noncontact measuring with a clamp meter.
-Although many other differences exist, another very important difference is the accuracy.
+Although many other differences exist, another very important difference is accuracy.

 Since multimeter probes need to be placed directly in the circuit, the multimeter produces more accurate readings, whereas the clamp meter measures the power of the magnetic field that surrounds the conductor and deduces the power of the circuit from the properties of the magnetic field.

 When it comes to noncontact voltage testing, some multimeters have that possibility too.
 However, clamp meters usually produce more accurate results when it comes to this because it is easier to measure the voltage in a non-contact way with the clamps.

 When it comes to size, the difference is obvious.
 Multimeters can be compact or large, but clamp meters are almost always small.
 This is due to clamping meters having fewer functions and also because multimeters need more protection.